 How to Become a Professional Seamstress: Education and Career Roadmap

 Research the requirements to become a professional seamstress.
-Learn about the job description and duties and read the step-by-step process to start a career in sewing.
+Learn about the job description and duties, and read the step-by-step process to start a career in sewing.

 Professional seamstresses are skilled sewers who specialize in performing alterations, garment repair and custom tailoring for women's garments, such as dresses, blouses or suits.
 Seamstresses typically work in local shops, department stores and dry cleaning establishments, although some choose to work from home.
+This career is built on referrals, so it is important for seamstresses to build a strong client base.

 |Degree Level||No degree is required, but courses in sewing and clothing alteration*|